What if My Spouse is Hiding Assets During our Divorce?

 Revealing Hidden Assets Through Discovery

 Financial discovery is the process by which the parties exchange the “backup” information for what’s contained on their financial affidavits.
-It is also an important tool to unearth any hidden assets.
+It is also an important tool for unearthing any hidden assets.
 This can include everything from tax returns to business records to depositions of outside people with knowledge of a spouse’s financials, to the use of experts, such as forensic accountants, to delve into any potential hidden assets.

 What if My Spouse is Spending Assets?